American Institute of Architecture Students: FORUM

 FORUM is the annual membership meeting of the AIAS, gathering 600–1,000 architecture students in one city early within the new year.
 The AIAS signature conference, FORUM, is the largest annual gathering of architecture students in the world.

 Quad Conferences

 Organized by the four domestic regions of the AIAS: Northeast, Midwest, South, and West, Quad conferences bring students together at nearby schools of architecture.

 Freedom by Design

 Freedom by Design is the community-service portfolio of the AIAS.
 Students use their design skills to address a wide variety of barriers in their communities.

 Initially focused on just physical accessibility, the scope of Freedom by Design was expanded in 2017 to encompass a wider variety of student-driven projects.

 A significant amount of support for Freedom by Design is provided by NCARB.
 NCARB offers both funding and mentorship for participants.

 CRIT

 CRIT is the journal of the AIAS.

-Competitions

-AIAS administers various competitions throughout the year.

-Branding

-During the 60-year history of the AIAS, the name and branding of the organization has evolved.